hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 This course is part of the *Immediate Access program*.
 All students have access to a digital version of the textbook and associated materials on the first day of class.
 Students who wish to purchase course materials on their own can opt-out before their account is automatically charged on the 10th day (5th day for Summer courses) of instruction.
 Contact the Kennel Bookstore for more details.
 :::

 **A personal computer**: running Windows or macOS, that can run desktop applications and has a reliable access to high-speed internet.
-A tablet device may work as well but the online homework platform is not yet optimized for mobile devices.

-**A modern web browser**: Chrome is the recommended browser by Fresno State IT.
+A tablet device may work as well but the online homework platform may not work well on mobile devices.
+Chrome is the recommended browser by Fresno State IT.
 Other browsers such as Edge, Firefox, or Safari are likely to work just as well but the support will be limited.

+**iClicker Reef**

 **Canvas:** The central repository for all course materials and information found here: [https://fresnostate.instructure.com](https://fresnostate.instructure.com).